 Recent open-plan takedown articles all center on one, small study that focuses on the wrong thing.
 An effective workplace needs to look into more than “open office vs. closed office.”

-The “downfall” of the open office has to be one of the hottest workplace topics to hit news feeds in recent months since ping-pong tables and cold brew.
+The “downfall” of the open office has to be one of the hottest workplace topics to hit news feeds in the past year since ping-pong tables and cold brew.
 Articles are touting headlines with phrases like “the death of the open office,” “open office layouts don’t work,” and “open offices kill teamwork.”

 So if these articles are true, why do I love my open workplace?
 Why are companies still building out new offices with open floor plans?
 For lack of a better buzz-word phrase: let’s dig into it.

 These open-office articles, including those in Entrepreneur, The Washington Post, Fast Company, TechCrunch, Inc., and many other outlets, all stemmed from this one study published in July 2018.
 It’s long, funded by Harvard, and even has an abstract.
 So it must be a credible reference, right?

 Maybe not.
 Here’s the basic approach to this study:

 Let’s start with the most glaring issue: 152 respondents.
 I had more responses to my Instagram poll asking what I should eat for breakfast yesterday.
 And only two companies, both on the Fortune 500 list.
 That doesn’t allow for much diversity in company culture or individual work style.

 The main goal of this study was to focus on interactions when there were no “spatial boundaries,” which essentially means a space with no walls.